docyes/backticker/README.md

 ## stop()

+Stop the current internal timer and any subsequent tick events from firing.

 ## reset([options])

+Restart the current timer effectively restarting.

 If {interval: number} is passed as an option sets the tick interval rate otherwise defaults to every 0 ms.

 If {immediate: true} is passed as an option will emit a tick event immediately.

 ## immediate()

+Emit a tick event and reset the current timer effectively restarting.

 ## Catalog of Events
 "tick" — when the elapsed time is equal to the set interval